-- 4.1 We remain in a pandemic response phase, and are stepping up quickly where that is required.
-In parallel, there is the opportunity to accelerate work to achieve the MIJB ambitions as set out in the Strategic Plan and Home First is the programme designed to do that, with the opportunities of an expanded portfolio of health and care that encompasses Dr Gray's Hospital on an interim basis. - 4.2 The challenges of finance have not gone away and there remains the need to address any underlying deficit.
+4.1 We remain in a pandemic response phase, and are stepping up quickly where that is required.
+In parallel, there is the opportunity to accelerate work to achieve the MIJB ambitions as set out in the Strategic Plan and Home First is the programme designed to do that, with the opportunities of an expanded portfolio of health and care that encompasses Dr Gray's Hospital on an interim basis.

+- 4.2 The challenges of finance have not gone away and there remains the need to address any underlying deficit.
 Funding partners are unlikely to have the ability to cover overspends going forwards.
-Winter/covid funding will only cover additional expenditure in the short-term and so it is important to understand the emerging landscape. - 4.3 Transformational change, or redesign, that provides quality and safe services, whilst bringing more efficient ways of operating, will be the focus for the senior management team as the route to operating within a finite budget, while meeting the health and care needs of the Moray population. - 4.4 Remobilisation has begun, and will build from achievements and learning from the current pandemic phase.
+Winter/covid funding will only cover additional expenditure in the short-term and so it is important to understand the emerging landscape. - 4.3 Transformational change, or redesign, that provides quality and safe services, whilst bringing more efficient ways of operating, will be the focus for the senior management team as the route to operating within a finite budget, while meeting the health and care needs of the Moray population. - 4.4 Remobilisation has begun, and we need to look ahead as we emerge from Operation Iris.
 The interdependencies between services will need to form part of the assessment on how we remobilise, as no part of the system operates in isolation.
-While the demand on the health and care system continues to be immense, we will continue to plan for the longer term to ensure that services will remain responsive to our community.
+While the demand on the health and care system continues to be immense, we will continue to plan for the longer term to ensure that services will remain responsive to our community, and the process for redeveloping our strategic intent is the subject of a separate report on today's agenda.